US, allies pledge unity on Russia; to do what isn't as clear

 Biden has warned Russian President Vladimir Putin of economic consequences “like none he’s ever seen” if Russia invades Ukraine.
 But some major European allies have demonstrated less enthusiasm for huge economic penalties, which could damage some European economies or put in jeopardy the Russian natural gas that Europeans need to stay warm this winter.

-During weeks of intense diplomacy, Russian leaders have dismissed the allies’ pledge of a united stand against Russia.
-In reality, Foreign Minister Sergey Lavrov insisted, it’s the U.S. calling the shots.
+Russian leaders have played down the allies’ pledge of a united stand against Russia.
+In reality, Foreign Minister Sergey Lavrov has insisted, it’s the U.S. calling the shots.

 If the show of unity and the promises of repercussions have made Putin think twice, he’s not showing it.

 Russia has sent some 100,000 troops toward the Ukrainian border, and U.S. officials said Tuesday they believed Russia was capable of launching an attack.
-Secretary of State Antony Blinken was in Kyiv on Wednesday, urging Ukraine and Europe to remain united.
+Secretary of State Antony Blinken was in Kyiv on Wednesday, urging Ukrainians and Europeans to remain united.

-Even so, French President Emmanuel Macron gave one of the first public signals of a potential split.
-In a speech in Strasbourg, Macron called for a sweeping “European proposal” that would build a new security order on the continent to deal with Russia.

-“We will ensure that Europe’s voice is heard,” Macron said.
-France had been an early skeptic of U.S. warnings on Russian moves toward Ukraine, and it was unclear if Macron’s call would rally other allies.

-Top officials believe Putin has tried to divide the 27-nation bloc, the United States and NATO — which also has 21 EU members — with his security demands.
+The West believes Putin has tried to sow dissension among the 27-nation European Union, the United States and NATO — which has 21 EU members — with security demands challenging some of the founding principles of NATO.

 “The United States didn’t play their game,” EU foreign policy chief Josep Borrell said last week.
 “Russia wanted to divide us.
 They failed.”

-At least in words, the lining up of Europeans behind U.S. leadership marked a foreign policy success for the Biden administration after it led global allies in a withdrawal from Afghanistan with damaging results.

-U.S. work nailing down European commitments against Russia if it invades will continue, said Sen. Chris Murphy, D-Conn., who traveled with other senators to Kyiv to meet with Ukrainian leaders last weekend.
+U.S. work nailing down European commitments to punish Russia if it invades will continue, said Sen. Chris Murphy, D-Conn., who traveled with other senators to Kyiv to meet with Ukrainian leaders last weekend.

 “Right now there seems to be slightly greater interest coming from the United States on implementing tough multilateral sanctions than from Europe,” Murphy told reporters Monday.
 That’s “somewhat stunning to me, given the territorial integrity of Europe, not the United States, is at stake.”